Adams and the Rice Owls take on Hartley and the Utah Tech Trailblazers - WTOP News

 Houston; Wednesday, 8 p.m.
 EST

-The Trailblazers are 1-2 in road games.
-Utah Tech has a 1-1 record in one-possession games.
+The Trailblazers have gone 1-2 away from home.
+Utah Tech scores 72.9 points and has outscored opponents by 1.8 points per game.

-Rice’s average of 6.3 made 3-pointers per game is 2.8 fewer made shots on average than the 9.1 per game Utah Tech gives up.
-Utah Tech averages 10.8 made 3-pointers per game this season, 5.9 more made shots on average than the 4.9 per game Rice allows.
+Rice scores 65.5 points per game, 5.6 fewer points than the 71.1 Utah Tech gives up.
+Utah Tech has shot at a 39.1% clip from the field this season, 0.4 percentage points below the 39.5% shooting opponents of Rice have averaged.

-TOP PERFORMERS: Dominique Ennis is shooting 34.0% from beyond the arc with 2.0 made 3-pointers per game for the Owls, while averaging 12.1 points.
+TOP PERFORMERS: Dominique Ennis is shooting 43.2% and averaging 12.1 points for the Owls.

-Chardonnay Hartley is averaging 15.9 points and 7.6 assists for the Trailblazers.
+Hartley is scoring 15.9 points per game and averaging 3.9 rebounds for the Trailblazers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.